sowmya04101998/DistributedTraining/01_introduction/01_SLURM.md

 ## Introduction

 ### What is Slurm?
-Slurm, formerly known as **SLURM** (Simple Linux Utility for Resource Management), is a powerful computational workload scheduler used on many of the world's largest supercomputers.
+Slurm(Simple Linux Utility for Resource Management), is a powerful computational workload scheduler used on many of the world's largest supercomputers.
 It manages computing resources efficiently, ensuring fair access to available nodes in a cluster.

 #### Think of it like:
 - **A Laboratory Resource Manager**: Similar to how a lab manages shared equipment like microscopes and sequencers, Slurm controls shared computer resources in an HPC cluster.